Raychen0617/Interview_prepare/docs/source/background.md

 * To remove unimportant patches.
 * Denote the token importance by the similarity scores between the global class token and each patch token.
 ##### CPA
-Based on the importance score of each token, we then costruct a newly selected query matrix by selecting the top α query vectors.
+Based on the importance score of each token, we then costruct a newly selected query matrix by selecting the top query vectors.

 ![](./images/resume/cpa.png)